-Split’s streets and Riva are rich in a forrest beautiful palms and exotic plants.
-A city known for its beautiful architecture, exquisite cuisine, and culture – Split is a must-see destination during a gulet charter in Croatia.
+Split’s streets and Riva are rich in forests, beautiful palms, and exotic plants.
+A city is known for its beautiful architecture, exquisite cuisine, and culture – Split is a must-see destination during a gulet charter in Croatia.
 The city remains the main port of a large number of gulets and yachts in the Dalmatian region.

 This Croatian city is the ancient home of the Roman Emperor Diocletian, where he built the famous Diocletian’s Palace, now protected under the UNESCO World Heritage List.
-The Diocletian’s Palace is one of the most impressive Roman monuments and together with The Cathedral of St. Domnius and the Pjaca Clock Towers represent the beautiful historical monuments you’ll find strolling around the Old Town.
-You can walk around the 1700 years old streets and learn about the intriguing history of the city.
+The Diocletian’s Palace is one of the most impressive Roman monuments, and together with The Cathedral of St. Domnius and the Pjaca Clock Towers, represent the beautiful historical monuments you’ll find strolling around the Old Town.
+In addition, you can walk around the 1700 years old streets and learn about the city’s intriguing history.

 Cathedral of St. Domnius

 The Cathedral of St.Domnius, known locally as Sveti Dujam, is the Catholic Cathedral in Split.
 The Cathedral today is the primary place of the liturgy.

 The bell tower of the Cathedral is the most original Dalmatian Medieval architecture that started in the 13th century and is also one of the main attractions in Split.
 You can climb to the top and enjoy an exceptional experience of a nice view of the city.